rest-for-physics/rest-school/day2/session3/README.md

 rn = ROOT.TRestRun("../../data/R11567_00001_RawToTrack_Background_21hr_jgalan_2.3.15.root")
 evList = rn.GetEventIdsWithConditions("sAna_AmplitudeIntegralRatio>70 && sAna_AmplitudeIntegralRatio<75 && hitsAna_xMean > 0 && hitsAna_yMean > 0")
 print( evList )
-rn.GetEventWithID(118)
+rn.GetEventWithID(6811)
 ```

-Now we can print the event, draw it, or check its corresponding observable values.
+Now we can print the event, draw it, access the event data members or check its corresponding observable values.

 ### Exercise 9.
 Quick access to the file information using restRoot

-A last way to access the information inside a REST-for-Physics generated file is to provide it as an argument to the `restRoot` executable.
-In that case, the event pointer, the run object, the analysis tree, and the metadata objects present inside the file will be automatically instantiated.
+Another way to access the information inside a REST-for-Physics generated file is to provide it as an argument to the `restRoot` executable.
+In that case, the event pointer (ev0), the run object (run0), the analysis tree (ana_tree0), and the metadata objects (md0_) present inside the file will be automatically instantiated.

 When opening the file, a list of the instances created will shown on screen.